-Traditional convolutional networks with n layers have n connections; one between each layer and its subsequent layer.
-In DenseNet each layer connects to every other layer in a feed-forward fashion, meaning that DenseNet has n(n+1)/2 connections in total.
-For each layer the feature maps of all preceding layers are used as inputs, and its own feature-maps are used as inputs to all subsequent layers.
+Traditional convolutional networks with n number of layers have n deep connections, one between each layer and its subsequent layer.
+In DenseNet, each layer connects to every other layer in a feed-forward fashion, meaning that DenseNet has n(n+1)/2 connections.
+For each layer, the feature maps of all preceding layers are used as inputs, and its feature-maps are used as inputs to all subsequent layers.

-DenseNet boasts one big advantage over conventional deep CNNs: the information passed through many layers will not be washed-out or vanish by the time it reaches the end of the network.
-This is achieved by a simple connectivity pattern.
+DenseNet boasts one big advantage over conventional deep CNNs: the information passed through many layers will not be washed out or vanish when it reaches the network’s end.
+A simple connectivity pattern achieves this.
 To understand this, one must know how layers in a normal CNN are connected.

 Here’s a simple CNN where the layers are sequentially connected.
 In the Dense Block, however, each layer obtains additional inputs from all preceding layers, and passes its own feature maps to all subsequent layers.
 Below is an image depicting the dense block.